Are you thinking of selling final expense insurance? If so, this can be a savvy career move.

 Final expense insurance is not designed for young, healthy individuals.
 It’s not even meant for healthy seniors.
 Instead, it’s best taken out by people who likely didn’t plan and might be a little unhealthy.

-When estimating whether your client is the right age for final expense insurance, a rule of thumb you can use is that if your client is healthy enough to pass underwriting and live another 10 years—they should have an underwritten policy, especially if they can accord it.
+When estimating whether your client is the right age for final expense insurance, a rule of thumb you can use is that if your client is healthy enough to pass underwriting and live another 10 years—they should have an underwritten policy, especially if they can afford it.

 Calculating what is the most financially savvy choice for your client is important.
 If they feel like you have saved them money, they’re likely to become one of your best referral sources.